-Organizations should acknowledge their donors after receiving any gift, and annual giving is no exception.
+Organizations should acknowledge their donors after receiving any gift, and this campaign is no exception.

 In fact, since your donors are acting on faith and giving to your organization to help with its operations, you could argue that the proper acknowledgement is even more important.

 Your organization should not only thank donors, but also provide them with donation receipts.